 *No chit-chat.
 Unless Gus initiates the conversation.

-*Serving starts at 12:00 and continues until mid-afternoon when the food runs out.
+*Serving starts at 12:00 and continues until 2:30 or the food runs out.

 There is a reason people come from all over the city and use up their entire lunch hour waiting in line – the food is fantastic.
-All prepared (using wood charcoal) while you wait, using the freshest ingredients, each meal usually includes a few falafels, grilled chicken, rice with a garlicky tomato sauce – after that, the menu changes daily.
+All prepared (using wood charcoal) while you wait, using the freshest ingredients, each meal usually includes a few falafels, grilled chicken, rice with a garlicky tomato sauce or noodles – after that, the menu changes daily.
 One lunch included: greens, blueberries, honeydew/mint, and a spicy grilled pepper.
-The next time it had: char-grilled brussel sprouts, grapes and a mandarin orange.
+The next time it had char-grilled brussel sprouts, grapes and a mandarin orange.
 Our last visit brought figs, a strawberry, snow peas and grilled scallions.
-We have now been initiated into the club and will join the rest of the fans who happily spend their lunch hour waiting in line for the best $15 lunch in the city.
+We have now been initiated into the club and will join the rest of the fans who happily spend their lunch hour waiting in line for the best $20 lunch in the city.
+There is a lot of food in each container- plenty for (at least) two meals.

 Octopus through the seasons: